 Sgraffito is defined as ‘decoration by cutting away parts of a surface layer to expose a different colored ground.’
 It has been seeing a bit of a welcome renaissance recently and is a currently popular—and relatively easy—technique to use in your work.
 Sgraffito is done on leather hard pottery, as the top layer is much easier to scratch off.
 In essence, you scratch through a colored slip to reveal the clay body beneath.

 Given that the word sgraffito is derived from the Italian word graffiare meaning ‘to scratch,’ the technique did indeed begin in Italy and dates back to around the 15th or 16th century.
-Sgraffito played an important part in Rome during the Renaissance period and was frequently used by famous artist Caravaggio and his partner Maturino da Firenze.
-Both of the artists were contemporaries of Raphael (one of the painting masters alongside Michelangelo and Leonardo da Vinci) and part of his workshop.
+Sgraffito played an important part in Rome during the Renaissance period and was frequently used by the famous artist Caravaggio and his partner Maturino da Firenze.
+Both of the artists were contemporaries of Raphael, one of the painting masters alongside Michelangelo and Leonardo da Vinci, and part of his workshop.

 The artists first started using sgraffito on the exterior of buildings, using it to create incredibly detailed frescos on housing and palace facades.
 Incredible examples of the sgraffito technique remain across Italy, particularly in Florence and Pisa.
 After its introduction in Italy, artists used it across Europe and traces of it can be still be seen everywhere from Bavaria to Transylvania and widely in Catalonia.